SarangVartak/Inventory_Management_Python/README.md

 # Inventory_Management_Python
-This is a very basic Inventory Management system program using python.
+This is a very basic Inventory Management system program, made using python.
 It is a menu driven program.

 ![Screenshot (41)](https://user-images.githubusercontent.com/89790330/131858743-cd616721-d395-4d70-9ce0-b836822fc6cd.png)

 Its menu consists of 3 options:
 1. Inventory
 2. Place order
+3. Exit.
-3. Exit Under Inventory, it displays the complete inventory.
-Under Place order, It places an order, updates the inventory, generates and a bill and then keep the record of transactions.
+Under Inventory, it displays the complete inventory.
+Under Place order, It places an order, updates the inventory, generates a bill and then keep the record of transactions.